Downloading and Installing MindConnect Software Agent in Docker¶

-After the "McsaInstallerLinux.zip" file is downloaded successfully, extract the file on the target Linux system.
+Extract the downloaded McsaInstallerLinux.zip or McsaInstallerLinuxAarch64.zip file on the target Linux system.

-It is recommended to extract it directly on a Linux system so that the file permissions of the extracted mcsa-installer.sh will remain
+Extract the file directly on a Linux system so that the file permissions will remain for the file mcsa-installer.sh extracted.

 Before installing MCSA Linux installer, check these components are installed on the target system.
 Following additional components are currently required to install, configure and run MCSA on Linux: